carlgombert/carlgombert/README.md

 I'm currently a computer science student at the University of Minnesota and a full-stack developer.
 I'm also interested in computer graphics and machine learning. feel free to email me at gombe004@umn.edu or send me a connection request on linkedin.
 * I'm currently working at **fAIshion.ai** as a software engineer intern
 * I'm currently learning the MERN stack (MongoDB, Express, React, Node)
-* I would like to learn Rust and/or Go
+* I would like to learn Go with Gin
 * Outside of programming I spend a lot of time doing Brazilian Jiu Jitsu, hiking, rock climbing and Muay Thai

 ### What I'm listening to: